Distribution free MMD tests for model selection with estimated parameters: Sufficient condition for functional convergence of centered empirical -processes

 In Definition~\ref{CS_weak_conv_Uprocess}, the concept of being image admissible Suslin is a measurability property that may not be familiar to many readers.
 This is why we briefly discuss some sufficient conditions to ensure the image admissible Suslin property of a considered class of function $\mathcal{L}$.
-We assume that $\mathcal{L}$ is parameterized by a vector-valued parameter $\alpha$ (and/or $\beta$) which belongs to a neighborhood of $\as$ (and/or $\bs$).
-In other words, we assume any considered class of functions $\mathcal{L}$ may be rewritten as $\mathcal{L}=\{\ell_\theta: \Ec \mapsto \R \,\vert \, \theta \in \Theta_0\}$, for some non-empty compact subset $\Theta_0$ of a finite dimensional Euclidean space and $\Ec$ is the Cartesian product of $\Sc$, $\Uc$ and/or $\Vc$ spaces.
-This implies that (\cite{dudley1984course}, p.101) $\mathcal{L}$ is image admissible Suslin if \begin{itemize} \item $\Ec$ endowed with its Borel $\sigma-$algebra is a Polish space (i.e., is metrizable to become a separable and complete metric space), and \item the map $(x,\theta) \mapsto f_\theta(x)$ from $\Ec\times \Theta_0$ to $\R$ is jointly measurable. \end{itemize} These conditions are usually met in practice and ensure the image admissible Suslin property of $\mathcal{L}$.
-Moreover, for certain classes of functions, it is well known that (\ref{finiteitegcovnmb}) is satisfied, such as for VC-subgraph classes of functions or classes of functions that satisfy a certain Lipschitz-property, see \cite[Section 2.6 and 2.7]{wellner2013weak} for more details.
-In particular, these conditions may be directly checked provided our kernel, $\big( F(\cdot;\alpha)\big)_{\alpha\in\Theta_\alpha}$ and/or $\big( G(\cdot,\beta)\big)_{\beta\in\Theta_\beta}$.
+Assume that $\mathcal{L}$ is parameterized by a vector-valued parameter $\alpha$ (resp. $\beta$) which belongs to a neighborhood of $\as$ (resp. $\bs$).
+In other words, we assume any class of functions $\mathcal{L}$ may be rewritten as $\mathcal{L}=\{\ell_\theta: \Ec \mapsto \R \,\vert \, \theta \in \Theta_0\}$, for some non-empty compact subset $\Theta_0$ of a finite dimensional Euclidean space and $\Ec$ is the Cartesian product of $\Sc$, $\Uc$ (resp. $\Vc$) spaces.
+From~\cite{dudley1984course}, p.\,101, this implies that $\mathcal{L}$ is image admissible Suslin if \begin{itemize} \item $\Ec$ endowed with its Borel $\sigma-$algebra is a Polish space (i.e., is metrizable to become a separable and complete metric space), and \item the map $(x,\theta) \mapsto f_\theta(x)$ from $\Ec\times \Theta_0$ to $\R$ is jointly measurable. \end{itemize} These conditions are often met in practice and ensure the image admissible Suslin property of $\mathcal{L}$.
+Moreover, for certain classes of functions, it is well known that (\ref{finiteitegcovnmb}) is satisfied, such as for VC-subgraph classes of functions or classes of functions that satisfy a Lipschitz-property, see \cite[Section 2.6 and 2.7]{wellner2013weak}.
+In particular, these conditions may be directly checked provided the kernel $k$, $\big( F(\cdot;\alpha)\big)_{\alpha\in\Theta_1}$ and $\big( G(\cdot;\beta)\big)_{\beta\in\Theta_2}$.